sorilee/sorilee.github.io/_posts/notes/2020-06-07-propositional-resolution.md

 [^2]: Note the two distinct uses of the notation $$\models$$.

-The 'standard' soundness and completeness are the statements that simply compare these two entailment relations:
+*The* soundness and completeness of propositional or first-order logic are the statements that simply compare these two entailment relations:

 **Theorem (Soundness).** If $$\Gamma \vdash \phi$$, then $$\Gamma \models \phi$$.

-It is called soundness in that the deductive apparatus (e.g. natural deduction, yielding $$\vdash$$) of the (propositional or first-order) logic is 'sound' with respect to its standard semantics (yielding $$\models$$).
+It is called soundness in that the deductive apparatus (e.g. natural deduction, yielding $$\vdash$$) of the logic is 'sound' with respect to its standard semantics (yielding $$\models$$).

 **Theorem (Completeness).** If $$\Gamma \models \phi$$, then $$\Gamma \vdash \phi$$.